lazy-eggplant/vs.templ/README.md

 </ul>
 ```

+### Conditional rendering

+To be written

 ## Usage

-The functionality of this template builder is exposed as a library which can be used for static or dynamic linking.
+The functionality of this template builder is exposed as a library.
+You can link it to your own application either statically or dynamically.
-A self-contained CLI utility is also provided as a frontend.
+This repository is also providing a self-contained CLI utility as a system utility.

 ### As a library